wieslawsoltes/Dock/docs/dock-deep-dive.md

 This document explains how `DockControl` routes pointer input through the docking pipeline.
 Reading this guide together with the source code will help you understand how layout changes are performed.

+While the high level guides focus on using the provided factories this section dives into the low level mechanics.
+Understanding these classes is useful when you need behaviour not covered by the default implementation.

 ## DockControl

 `DockControl` is the main Avalonia control that hosts a layout.
 Its constructor registers pointer handlers and creates both a `DockManager` and a `DockControlState`: